oguzhanmemis7849/pm2-monit/README.md

 * Charts :

-In this section, by selecting the active processes according to their names, you can monitor the CPU consumption and memory usage graphically instantly.
+In this section, by selecting the active processes according to their names, you can monitor the CPU consumption and memory usage graphically.

 ## Backend
 For the backend, open a new terminal and enter the backend file from the console as cd Backend.